-82nd Ave Community Conversations
+82nd Ave Coalition

 After years of advocacy, ownership of 82nd Ave--formerly known as Oregon Highway 213--was transferred from the Oregon Department of Transportation to the City of Portland.
 With that transfer came $185 million dollars to improve the road.
 For years, this highway served as the main north-south corridor for vehicles and freight on the east side of Portland.
 Over the decades, Portland grew to the east and subsumed the highway while low density residential and commercial activity grew along the corridor.